 5. Business Revenue Data

-Self-employed borrowers and small business owners represent a core private lending demographic.
-AI reads business revenue data to build income pictures that W-2s can’t provide.
+Self-employed borrowers and small business owners represent a core private lending demographic, and AI reads business revenue data to build income pictures that W-2s can’t provide.

-• For investors managing multiple LLCs, AI can aggregate across entities to build consolidated income pictures
+- For investors managing multiple LLCs, AI aggregates across entities to build consolidated income pictures

 Verdict: Game-changing for the self-employed and investor-borrower profiles that dominate private lending volume.
-The $2T private lending AUM market runs heavily on borrowers this data serves.
+Self-employed and investor borrowers represent the core demographic this data serves best.

 6. Public Records